rileymd88/automation-trigger/README.md

-# Qlik Blends
+# Automation trigger for Qlik Application Automation
-Qlik blends is an extension which allows you to trigger Blends from Blendr.io directly from Qlik Sense.
+Automation trigger for Qlik Sense is a extension which allows you to trigger Automations directly from Qlik Sense.
 * Dialog
 ![blend27](https://raw.githubusercontent.com/rileymd88/data/master/qlik-blends/blend27.PNG)
 * Within extension